spencertipping/infuse-js/doc/methods-src.md

 observe it at each change point, and to do that you ask for all of its reductions.

+If you're only interested in the last value of `reductions`, such as if you just want a running total, you can use `reduction` to avoid consing up an array.

 ```js
 methods.reductions = function (into, fn) {
   var f = infuse.fnarg(arguments, 1),